How Do I Start A Discrimination Case?

 4. Probable Cause Finding

 After you have submitted your rebuttal, and after the investigative conference (if there is one), the MCAD will eventually issue a decision, either dismissing your case (a finding of “lack of probable cause”) or moving your case to the hearing stage (a finding of “probable cause”).
-This decision can take months, and sometimes more than one year.
+The average time to move from filing the complaint to the end of investigation is about 18 months or so, but it could be shorter or much longer.

 What If The MCAD Dismisses My Case?